B2B Content Marketing for SMB Business

 Niche Marketers Take Notice

 I’ve written before in my blog and in my book how marketers in any market segment should draw a circle with two concentric circles around it to define their target market.
 The smallest circle is the bulls-eye target market.
-The two outer circles contain demographics who reach and influence the bullseye.
+The two outer circles contain demographics that reach and influence the bullseye.
 Marketers should target each of these groups through great content.

 No matter what business you’re in you have a USP (unique selling proposition).
 There is a story there.
 Share your story.
 Your target market may not currently be on Twitter or Facebook every day, but when you share your content there you will get better search results.
 SEO is all about the long-tail now.
 If you don’t start now, you won’t be there when your audience arrives.

 Kim met someone online who challenged her to write one email every day for 30 days on a relevant marketing topic.
 He offered to subscribe to her email list, in return for Kim subscribing to his.
 Kim agreed and sent her first email to her list of about 5000 people, many of whom she did not email frequently.
 She had low expectations but was willing to experiment.
 Remember, Kim is not afraid to take some risk.
 She started her first email with a cheesy email heading: “Hello Fellow Marketers.”
 She explained her plan to send one email each day for 30 days on a marketing topic.
-To her surprise, she got 218 people to sign up to get an email from Kim everyday for 30 days on relevant B2B marketing topics.
-After her final email, she did a survey which received a 38% open rate.
-Kim took some risk with this 30 day email challenge.
+To her surprise, she got 218 people to sign up to get an email from Kim every day for 30 days on relevant B2B marketing topics.
+After her final email, she did a survey that received a 38% open rate.
+Kim took some risk with this 30-day email challenge.
 And, the results were impressive.

 Content Marketing & Relationship Building

 I couldn’t have scripted this interview any better.
 In my book, Marketing 2.0 I boil everything down to having a terrific content marketing strategy and building relationships online.
 Kim’s daily email was great content, not to mention her B2B Online Marketing group on LinkedIn.
 Kim built relationships with her 218 subscribers through a personal response to replies she received which built relationships with her subscribers.
-After the 30 day experiment Kim got several new customers without ever once making a pitch for Genoo.
+After the 30 day experiment, Kim got several new customers without ever once making a pitch for Genoo.
 Her great content was her marketing.
 How measurable is that?!
 Very!

 Kim is a terrific example of Marketing 2.0 in action.
 She is willing to take risks.
 She succeeds a lot more than she fails.
 But, if we don’t have some failures along the way we’re probably not trying hard enough.
 Kim is proof positive of this.